Indonesia Investment Forum 2023: Sustainable Projects Attract English Investors

-(MENAFN- ACN NewsWire) Indonesia Investment Forum 2023: Sustainable projects attract English Investors
+(MENAFN- JCN NewsWire) Indonesia Investment Forum 2023: Sustainable projects attract English Investors

 Thirteen sustainable investment projects in sectors such as energy, industry, electric vehicles, tourism, infrastructure, transportation, mining, and digitization were presented during the business matching session at IIF 2023.
 These projects managed to pique the interest of approximately 20 investors from London and the surrounding regions.